There are many preventive steps you can take to help protect your PC from viruses and other threats.

 For more information, see SmartScreen Filter: FAQ.

 Pay attention to Windows SmartScreen notifications.
-Be cautious about running unrecognised applications downloaded from the Internet.
-Unrecognised applications are more likely to be unsafe.
-When you download and run an application from the Internet, SmartScreen uses information about the application's reputation to warn you if the application isn't well known and might be malicious.
+Be cautious about running unrecognised apps downloaded from the Internet.
+Unrecognised apps are more likely to be unsafe.
+When you download and run an app from the Internet, SmartScreen uses info about the app's reputation to warn you if the app isn't well-known and might be malicious.

 Keep Windows updated.
 Microsoft periodically releases special security updates that can help protect your PC.
 These updates can help prevent viruses and other malware attacks by closing possible security holes.